 When the conversation naturally winds down, it’s important to have a good closing.
 This closing will involve making a sale (as we noted earlier, this isn’t really the purpose of cold calling anymore) or establishing another touchpoint for the future.
 Typically, this touchpoint is a meeting of some sort.
 Be appreciative of the call and ease into scheduling, and openly give them more information if they ask for it.
 This is also a great opportunity to squeeze a bit more information out of them, such as the industries or job titles they are targeting.
 Then, simply close by asking if they need anything else from you before ending the call.

 How was our in-depth guide to writing the perfect B2B cold calling script?
-Having a script in place is so important when it comes to training your team on cold calling techniques.
-With a script, you’ll notice that it’s easy to measure the success of cold calls.
+Having the best cold call script in place is so important when it comes to training your team on cold calling techniques.
+With a B2B script, you’ll notice that it’s easy to measure the success of cold calls.
 If a script isn’t working, you can simply change it up with a different approach.
 Tell us what your experience with using a B2B cold calling script has been like for your business in the comments below!

-In order to become comfortable with your script, you need practice.
+In order to become comfortable with your cold call script, you need practice.